colbyfayock/media-ecommerce-workshop/lessons/Bonus: 02 - Connect and deploy project from GitHub to Netlify.md

-# 📓 Lesson 03: Connect and deploy project from GitHub to Netlify
+# 📓 Bonus 02: Connect and deploy project from GitHub to Netlify

 As we mentioned in Lesson 2, we'll be using [Netlify](https://netlify.com/) to actually deploy our application.
 This will give us a way to easily get our project built, deployed, and available for anyone in the world to see.